practice of judaism

 In the ’70s many of us were inspired, instructed and even informed by bumper stickers.
 Some people used their bumpers to speak out, others to talk back.
 One Christian group had a bumper sticker that proclaimed, We found it,” to which a group of Jewish people countered with their own bumper sticker declaring, “We never […]

-For the Relief of Unbearable Urges by Nathan Englander (Knopf) 191 pp., $22 His lips are drawn and taut.
+Book Title: For the Relief of Unbearable Urges Author: Nathan Englander Date Published: March 21, 2000 Publisher: Vintage Genre: 1.
+Short Stories2.
+Contemporary3.
+United States ISBN: 978-0375704437 Reviewer: David Brickner His lips are drawn and taut.
 His eyes are deep-set with remembrances.
 His mouth is turned up at the corners.
-But don’t mistake the expression for a smile or the eyes for wistful reminiscing.
-This is the grimace of a man with […]
+But don’t mistake the expression […]

 Shalom Steve!
 Yesterday I received the Mishpochah Message with your lead article Alarming Our Community.”
 I must say that what I read made me angry.
 I am not angry with you personally, but with what you wrote.
 Please allow me to explain.
 Your analysis of what happened to Chuck Snow presents many important concerns.
 But […]

-Joshua O. Haberman.
-New York and Toronto: The Free Press, 1994.
-264 Pages. $24.95, cloth.
-Judaism, it has been said, is a religion of deed and not creed.
-A rabbi may have no difficulty explaining the history of a practice and can easily refer an inquirer to commentators who expound upon the matter.
-But when […]
+Book Title: The God I Believe In Author: Joshua O. Haberman Date Published: 1994 Publisher: The Free Press Reviewer: David M. Review Date: March 1, 1995 Judaism, it has been said, is a religion of deed and not creed.
+A rabbi may have no difficulty explaining the history of a practice and can easily refer […]

 Very few Jews have the courage to talk about the most important subject in the Jewish religion: that is, the question of the Temple, the high priest, the altar and the place of sacrifice.
 Gershon Salomon is a man of such courage.
 This 53-year-old scholar is the founder and head of a group called, The […]